ggasbarri/twitter-exercise/README.md

-Twitter Exercise
+# Twitter Exercise

-Simple application that displays real-time tweets on a given query
+Android Native Application that displays real-time tweets as they are fetched.